nest/nest-simulator/doc/topology/Topology_UserManual.rst

     :end-before: #{ end #}

 Results are shown in the bottom panel of :numref:`fig_conn5`.
-It shows linear, exponential and Gaussian weight functions for the node at :math:`(25,0)`.
+It shows linear, exponential and Gaussian distributions of the distance between connected nodes, used with weight functions for the node at :math:`(25,0)`.

 Randomized weights and delays